 While you should assume entry-level skills, the chances are good that the pool of day laborers will include those who have more specialized skills, such as hardwood floor installation, fine carpentry, or carpet installation.
 The day labor center will do their best to try to find workers who have those specialized skills.

 The best thing about hiring a day laborer or two for your remodeling projects is that you cut out the contractor, who can charge 15 to 20 percent commission.
-In essence, you are becoming the contractor.
+In essence, you are becoming a contractor.
 Also, you can get started right away.
 With a call to the day labor center, you will have workers at your house the next day.

 It is a private arrangement between you and the laborer; the day labor center merely connects the two of you and steps out of the picture.
 Some controls are in place, though.
 For example, if you have a day laborer who is not performing well, you can easily switch out that worker for another one, no questions asked.

 While day laborers can handle dirty and unpleasant tasks, such as moving dirt, sanding drywall, or demolishing walls, this arrangement is no excuse for hiring them to do dangerous tasks like removing asbestos or stripping lead-based paint.
 Just as with any other employer, you are subject to labor laws concerning health and safety.

 Day laborer centers are legal in the sense that they are vetted by municipalities.
 It is up to you to check on documentation of the workers.
 The centers do not do this.

 Where to Find a Center